What is SWOT Analysis & How to Conduct it

 - What are the financial resources you lack?

-- What is your human resource you lack?
+- What is the human resource you lack?

 - Do you have enough technical expertise?